FAQ - Advanced Bathroom Queries

 Can I Flush Toilet Without Power

-Ladies and gentlemen, we have all faced that dreaded moment during a power outage when nature calls and the toilet won’t flush.
+Ladies and gentlemen, we’ve all encountered that fearful time during a blackout when the call of nature comes and the toilet refuses to flush.

 Fear not, for we are here to guide you through the possibilities.
 From manually filling and flushing with water to utilizing rainwater, we will explore various options for a power-free flush.